-This article is an in-depth look into the Event Program page within the Grip Dashboard.
+This article is an in-depth look into the Event Agenda page within the Grip Dashboard.

-So, you might be wondering, what is the Event Program page?
-The Event Program page is where all of your content sessions are created, edited and stored within your event.
-From Standard Sessions to Webinars, Roundtables, and Speed Networking sessions, the Event Program page is where they all live in your Grip event.
+So, you might be wondering, what is the Event Agenda page?
+The Event Agenda page is where all of your content sessions are created, edited and stored within your event.
+From Standard Sessions to Webinars, Roundtables, and Speed Networking sessions, the Event Agenda page is where they all live in your Grip event.

 In this article we will cover: